lauralissette/CSE598/project1/README.md

 **Due Date:**

 - Your final Phase 1 folder submisison through Vocareum is due by 11:59 p.m.
-Wednesday, January 25, 2019.
+Sunday, January 27, 2019.

 **Using the byfn Files:**